akshaybharambe14/ijson/README.md

 ### Parsing the json

-This package does not provide the ability to parse json into interface data.
-Perhaps, we already have a very wide range of json parsers.
+This package uses standard library [encoding/json](https://golang.org/pkg/encoding/json/) as a json parser.
+We already have a very wide range of json parsers.
 I would recommend [GJSON](https://https://github.com/tidwall/gjson).
 It is probably the fastest, as far as I know.

-Else, you can always go with the standard library.
+See `ijson.ParseBytes()` and `ijson.Parse()` functions.

 Please check following awesome projects, you might find a better match for you.